Sticky space

 • Place information about your fundraiser on Facebook and Twitter and encourage others to do the same.

-• Tell people about the purpose for your fundraiser in the school newspaper.
+• Tell people about the purpose of your fundraiser in the school newspaper.

-• Send note home addressed to your parents letting them know to expect their fundraiser packets shortly.
+• Send a note home addressed to your parents, letting them know to expect their fundraiser packets shortly.

 2. Plan a Great Elementary School Fundraising Kickoff

-The kickoff meeting is probably the most important way to market your sale, and your students are your most important asset.
-Your kickoff should come across like a well-orchestrated production.
+The kickoff meeting is probably the most important way to market your sale; your students are your asset.
+Your kickoff should come across as a well-orchestrated production.
 This is where you must sell your cause to your students, and you have one shot to do it right.
 Therefore, plan to make it as credible and exciting as possible.
 If possible, arrange to have everyone together at the kickoff assembly because the energy and excitement will become contagious.
-Also include your teachers as they will help remind students to sell.
+Also, include your teachers, as they will help remind students to sell.

 3. Keep Promoting Your Elementary School Fundraiser